Notre Dame Cathedral to miss first Christmas in centuries

 He recalled the moment on the night of the fire when he discovered it was saved, as he was holding hands with French President Emmanuel Macron on the cathedral’s forecourt.
 Around midnight as the flames subsided, they were finally let inside to look.
 Chauvet pointed and exclaimed to Macron: “Look at the Virgin, she is there!”

-He said later that Notre Dame’s workmen on the ground implored him to not remove the statue from the cathedral, crying that during the restoration “we need it.
+He said later that Notre Dame’s workmen on the ground implored him to not remove the statue from the cathedral, saying that during the restoration “we need it.
 She protects us.”

 Chauvet said having it nearby for Christmas is comforting.